SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-01-alas-arecibo.md

 A tweet (of all things!) reveals there were 2 videos of the collapse: one from the side, and another _from a drone inspecting the cables at the time of the break!_  The original is from [the NSF special report on Arecibo](https://www.nsf.gov/news/special_reports/arecibo/).
 The drone footage starts at 0:52 into the video.
+I don't know whether to be happy about the technology that makes this possible, or sad that we're just documenting our own decline.

 ---